GSA-TTS/tts-tech-operations/Operations Rotation - Playbook.md

 | TTS Technology Portfolio  | Owner      |
 | TTS Vulnerability Reports | Owner      |

+## Vulnerability Management

+### Vulnerability Disclosure Responisbilities
+**First Responder**
+- Set an email alert via Google Calendar at the 77-day (11 weeks) mark from the date the reporter sent the email, so that, if no response or resolution has yet been made, the team has about 2 weeks to bring the issue to resolution and close out the issue with the reporter.

 ## Knowledge Management

 - Handbook triage and maintenance